lutenica/solus-io-exporter/README.md

 For now it is a script that is intended to obtain some basic info from Solus IO and plugs into node-exporter's textfile collector.
 It means you don't need to open up additional privileges and ports just for this information, rather, it now plugs into existing tooling from node-exporter.
 You also need a cron/timer to run as frequently as you need metrics exported.
-5 minutes is fine.
+5 minutes is fine for my usecase.

  To that end you need to configure the --collector.textfile and --collector.textfile.directory options in the node-exporter configuration.
 You can then use the configuration files to